What’s the first thing that comes to mind when you see this word?

 Want to predict your child’s success as they grow older?
 Your child’s math skills will be the best gauge.

-In a 2007 study on 35,000 preschoolers across the US, Canada, and England, early maths skills was found to be the strongest predictive power for later success.
-Researchers used three key predictors for later success: school-entry academic, attention skills, socioemotional skills.
-The result?
-Learning math skills at an early stage came out as the strongest predictor.
+In a 2007 study on 35,000 preschoolers across the US, Canada, and England, researchers found that early math skills was found to be the strongest predictive power for later success.

 Children become better readers, writers and communicators